clementGOURIOU/benchmark_motorbike/viscoelastic/viscoelasticFluidFoam/lidDrivenCavity/README.md

 ## OpenFOAM branch/version

-foam-extend 4.1
+foam-extend 5.0

 ## Description

 The lid-driven cavity is a well-known benchmark for assessing computational methods.
-The interest in using a lid-driven cavity as a microbenchmark to evaluate the solver's computational performance is related to its simple geometry and orthogonal meshes, which will allow the study of the solver's numerical implementation, without having to deal with issues pertaining to non-orthogonal meshes.
+The interest in using a lid-driven cavity as a microbenchmark to evaluate the solver's computational performance is related to its simple geometry and orthogonal mesh, which will allow the study of the solver's numerical implementation, without having to deal with issues pertaining to non-orthogonal meshes.
 The well-known singularities in this example can help study the precision of the discretization methods implemented.
 The problem is modelled considering the isothermal and incompressible 2D flow of a non-linear viscoelastic fluid.
-The solver employed is the viscoelasticFluidFoam, available in foam-extend 4.1.
+The solver initially employed is the viscoelasticFluidFoam, available in foam-extend 5.0.

 ## Geometry